taskdotio/docs/developer/task_formats.md

 This provides you with a breakdown of the ways you'd typically setup tasks.

 ## Show title, text details (header)
 A very plain text only task.
-Look like this:
+Looks like this:

 ### JSON to create this task